tueimage/8dm50-machine-learning/software.md

 # Setting up the Python environment

-You can download the code from this repository [here](https://github.com/tueimage/8dm50-machine-learning/archive/master.zip) (or use Git, see below).
+You can download the source code for the course from this repository [here](https://github.com/tueimage/8dm50-machine-learning/archive/master.zip) (or use Git, see below).

 To get started with setting up a Python environment, follow the instructions in the Getting Started section of the [Essential Skills](https://github.com/tueimage/essential-skills/blob/master/python-essentials.md) Python module.